 As an ecommerce retailer, you know the busiest time of the year is just around the corner.
-Summer is over, back-to-school sales and promotions have run their course, and it’s time to start planning for the holidays.
+Summer is over, back-to-school sales and promotions have run their course, and it’s time to start planning some sales-producing holiday promos.

 You don’t want to miss seasonal promotional opportunities, especially to competitors who are on the ball.
 The holiday season formally kicks off with Black Friday and Cyber Monday (collectively called Cyber Week).

-To help with your holiday marketing strategy for 2018, we’ve compiled a list of promotions that will increase your sales.
+To help with your holiday marketing strategy this year, we’ve compiled a list of promotions that will increase your sales.

 #1 – Provide Deals on Shipping Costs